-Noise 1: Low, constant fan whine.
+FIGURE 4.
+NOISE SOURCES FOR THE 2022 AND LATER KL AND GL Noise 1: Low, constant fan whine.

-When heard: whenever the Power Pack is too hot, and in pre 2020.5 rigs, when the Power Pack is too cool.
+When heard: whenever the Power Pack is too hot, and in pre 2020.5 rigs, also when the Power Pack is too cool.
 Usually most evident at night when everything else in the rig is shut off.

-From where: in the KL, from the grille underneath the aft end of the driver's side bed. in the GL, from the grille at the bottom of the garage storage cabinets. outside, aft of the rear tires of the RV.
+From where: in the KL, from the grille underneath the aft end of the driver's side bed. in the GL, from the grille on the floor inside one of the cabinets under the Murphy bed.

+outside, aft of the rear tires of the RV.

 Source: Power Pack temperature control fan What's happening: the Travato "borrows" coach air to efficiently maintain Power Pack temperature.
-The BMS turns the fan on and off according to the table in the Operator's manual.
+The BMS turns the fan on and off according to the table in the Electrical section of the Operator's manual.

 In Early KL and GL Travatos coach air recirculation was used for both heating and cooling.
 In the 2020.5 model year heating pads replaced the fan for pack heating.
 The fan was retained for pack cooling.
-The heating pads are 110V AC, which requires that the inverter be on or the rig connected to shore power - see Noise 2 below.
+In pre-2023 models (without the FLEX system) the heating pads are 110V AC, which requires that the inverter be on or the rig connected to shore power - see Noise 2 below.
 User Controls: the fan operates completely under BMS control.
-In 2020.5 and later rigs, turning the inverter off when boondocking makes for quiet nights, but disables the power pack heating pads.
+In 2020.5 through 2022 rigs, turning the inverter off when boondocking makes for quiet nights, but disables the power pack heating pads.
 If the pack then gets too cold it won't charge until reheated, which can mean finding shore power if the power pack is too discharged.
 This can trigger spontaneous noises from the rig's operator.
-Can be Confused with: Noise 7 and noise 8
+2023 models with the FLEX system enjoy 48V heating pads directly powered from the Volta power pack.